IT firm at centre of global hack says fewer than 18,000 customers compromised

 Investigators around the world are now scrambling to find out who was hit.

-A British government spokesman said the UK was not currently aware of any impact from the hack but was still investigating.
+A British government spokesman said the United Kindgom was not currently aware of any impact from the hack but was still investigating.
 The U.S. Department of Homeland Security did not immediately respond to a request for comment on Monday.

 Two people familiar with the investigation into the hack told Reuters that any organisation running a compromised version of the Orion software would have had a “backdoor” installed in their computer systems by the attackers.